4.4

 Export Controls and Sanction Compliance

-This policy defines roles and responsibilities associated with activities involving the export of controlled items or that due to its nature or the parties involved is otherwise subject to US government export controls or sanction requirements.
+This policy defines roles and responsibilities associated with activities involving the export of controlled items, information, and activities or that due to its nature or the parties involved are subject to US government export controls or sanction requirements.
 Common University activities that are subject to control include, but are not limited to, the following: 1) the transfer of technical information subject to access/dissemination restrictions to a foreign person in the US or abroad; 2) shipment of equipment, materials, components, or software out of the US; and 3) providing a service of value to, or receiving one from, an individual, entity, or country subject to a US sanction or embargo program.
 For details regarding compliance requirements, faculty members should review the University’s Managing Export and Sanction Compliance in Support of University Activities policy.
 The Export Controls website provides information on the regulatory requirements, institutional forms and procedures, training materials, and other resources to facilitate compliance.

 Faculty and Staff International Travel